jbush001/NyuziProcessor/tests/cosimulation/README.md

 Random seed is 1405877782
 </pre>

-To reproduce an issue that is timing dependent, you can set the environment variable RANDSEED to the value that caused the failure:
+To reproduce an problem that is timing dependent, you can set the environment variable RANDSEED to the value that caused the failure:

     RANDSEED=1405877782 ./runtest.sh cache_stress.s